 IFRS 15 was issued by the IASB in May 2014 and clarifies the principles for recognizing revenue from contracts with customers.
 In July 2015, the IASB deferred the effective date of the standard to annual reporting periods beginning on or after January 1, 2018, with earlier application permitted.
-The Council intends to adopt IFRS 15 in its consolidated financial statements for the annual e) Future Changes in Accounting Policy (continued)
+The Council intends to adopt IFRS 15 in its consolidated financial statements for the annual period beginning April 1, 2018.
+The Council is currently evaluating the impact of IFRS 15 on its consolidated financial statements.